xMazzmax/coiffeur-seren/README.md

 You'll notice that in the first part of the code I used code comments (simple text) to capture my design system.
 During coding I then used it as a reference point throughout the project and simply copy pasted the defined values whereever needed.
 Only from `GENERAL SETTINGS` on I used variables and actual CSS code.
 Since it was my first time working with variables in CSS, I decided to only use it for colors to learn how to use it and limit the risk of me messing up the whole project.
 Now that I got the hang of it, in all future projects I'll use variables only because of their imense benefits.

-As for project file structure, I created a folder called `css` and separated general reusable CSS (my design system) from custom CSS each in a correspondent file (`general.css` + `style.css`) as seen in the screenshot below and created a link to both in my HTML (`index.html`).
+As for the project file structure, I created a folder called `css` and separated general reusable CSS (my design system) from custom CSS each in a correspondent file (`general.css` + `style.css`) as seen in the screenshot below and created a link to both in my HTML (`index.html`).
 By the way, the code to automatically adapt the design based on the current screen size of the user's device was handled with media queries inside the file `queries.css`.

 ![Project files structure](https://i.ibb.co/gDVFMTy/project-files-structure.png)